 Accommodation options at Tirthan Valley include home-stays and campsites by the river.
 The Tirthan Valley weather remains the best during the summer months with temperatures ranging from 10 degrees Celsius to 25 degrees Celsius.
-A number of adventure sports and activities can be done during this time like hiking, zorbing and angling.
+A number of adventure activities can be done during this time like hiking, zorbing and angling.

 The Tirthan valley trek passes through the Great Himalayan National Park which is a UNESCO world heritage site and is famous for its rich biodiversity.
 The Tirthan river which originates from the glaciers of the Himalayas flows all along by the side of the trek route.
 This river is also home to a number of trout fishes making it an ideal angling spot.